 The first 4 advertisements stated he was "...from the ROYAL ACADEMY, EDINBURGH", but given the cavalier adherence to veracity often exhibited in contemporary promotions, the assertion should be treated sceptically.
 It's worth noting when Frost wed in Norfolk in 1844, he gave an Edinburgh home address; however, no Scottish records pertaining to him have surfaced.

-In the CARLISLE JOURNAL February 1837, Frost intimated "...Engagements in the fashionable Towns of the South of England..." soon required his departure, but exactly where he departed to is unknown, and his subsequent commercial history is only traceable through Census returns.
+In the CARLISLE JOURNAL February 1837, Frost intimated "...Engagements in the fashionable Towns of the South of England..." soon required his departure, but exactly where he departed to is unknown, and his subsequent commercial history is traceable only through Census returns.
+Though seemingly evading the 1841 Census, it's evident with his marriage in Norfolk in 1844 and the birth of 3 children in Warwickshire, Herefordshire and Northamptonshire between 1846-1850, that Frost was on the road during this decade.

 Source: McKechnie (Author of, British Silhouette Artists and their Work 1760-1860)